Vasyl-Trefilov/quellwerke-ai/README.md

 I also provide **recommended hosting and LoRA settings for different PCs** depending on GPU, RAM, and model size.
 For example, which GPU works best for 1B, 2B, 3B, or 7B models, and how to adjust batch size, sequence length, and precision.

-> Check the dedicated table / guide in `docs/hardware_settings.md` (or add it later) for detailed recommendations.
+> Check the dedicated table / guide in `docs/hardware_settings.md` for detailed recommendations.

 ---